HTTP API authorization

 Tokens for anonymous sessions

-These access tokens are similar to those issued with the Password Flow, but they are not associated to a customer but with an anonymousId.
+These access tokens are similar to those issued with the password flow, but instead of being linked to a specific customer, they are associated with an anonymousId.
 In addition to the access token, a refresh token is issued.
-The refresh token is the only way to get a new access token for this particular anonymousId.
+The refresh token is the only way to get a new access token for the associated anonymousId.

 The anonymousId is either generated by the API or an unused ID can be supplied by adding the anonymous_id={id} parameter.